New York panel set to make recommendations on minimum fast-food wage

-NEW YORK (Reuters) - A panel formed by New York Governor Andrew Cuomo to review the minimum wage for the state’s 180,000 fast-food workers is due to release its findings on Wednesday, with local media reporting it is likely to recommend an increase to $15 per hour.
+NEW YORK, July 22 (Reuters) - A panel formed by New York Governor Andrew Cuomo to review the minimum wage for the state’s 180,000 fast-food workers is due to release its findings on Wednesday, with local media reporting it is likely to recommend an increase to $15 per hour.

 The expected recommendation, which would boost entry-level pay from its current $8.75 per hour level, follows a three-year campaign by labor activists calling for a $15 minimum wage nationwide.